hannorein/rebound/doc/index.rst

 How to use REBOUND - a quick introduction
 -----------------------------------------
 You can call REBOUND from C or Python.
 Which programming language you want to use depends on your taste and your specific application.
-In short: If you simply want to integrate a few particles such as a planetary system with the high order integrator IAS15 or the new symplectic integrator WHFast then use the Python version.
-If you want to run large simulations with millions of particles, use an exotic integrator, use OpenGL visualizations, or make use of the distributed tree code then use the C version.
+In short: If you simply want to setup a few particles such as a planetary system, visualize it with a WebGL widget, and integrate it with the high order integrator IAS15 or the new symplectic integrator WHFast then use the Python version.
+If you want to run large simulations with millions of particles, use an exotic integrator, use fast OpenGL visualizations, or make use of the distributed tree code then use the C version.

 All the computationally expensive parts of REBOUND are written in C. So even if you use the Python version, you'll end up with a very fast code.